RTXteam/RTX/notes/arax-maintenance-sop.md

 "Waiting for PR review".
 2. Check back 15 minutes after you opened the PR, to see if GitHub's static checks flagged an issue.
 If there is an issue, fix it before merging.
+3. In the PR page on GitHub, assign Copilot as a reviewer, and fix (or document why not fixing) any issues it raises.
+Sometimes Copilot raises "security issues" that are not relevant because, for example, they are related to debug messages in our unit tests.
+Nevertheless, Copilot does catch bugs and it is worth running.
-3. Once the PR is approved, give a warning message on `#deployment` ("Merging PR XXY for issue XXX, to ARAX master branch").
+4. Once the PR is approved, give a warning message on `#deployment` ("Merging PR XXY for issue XXX, to ARAX master branch").
 If it is a large merge or with particular risk for impacts on ARAX in CI, consider also messaging the `#arax-alerts` channel in the `NCATSTranslator` Slack workspace, a message that there will be a restart of ARAX in CI, with new code.
-4. Merge the PR, by using the green "Merge pull request" button in GitHub.
+5. Merge the PR, by using the green "Merge pull request" button in GitHub.
 A warning about the GitHub tool for managing merge conflicts: it _only modifies the parent branch_, which is fine if you are merging `issue-XXX` into `master`, but in situations where you want to merge `master` into an issue branch,